Locmariaquer megaliths: Table des Marchands

-The Table des Marchand is a large dolmen containing a number of decorations.
+The Table des Marchands is a large dolmen containing a number of decorations.
 The main capstone of the chamber includes a large carving on its underside depicting an axe, and part of a carved depiction of a plough, apparently pulled by oxen.
 This fragment indicates that the capstone was originally part of the broken menhir, since the design matches up with carvings on the broken remains across the breaks.
 Other parts were used in the tumulus and in the nearby dolmen of Gavrinis, on a nearby island.
 The stone at the back of the chamber contained an engraved stele with whorls and arched decorations which may represent fields of crops.

 The dolmen was fully exposed and above ground until it was excavated and rebuilt inside a cairn in 1993, reconstructing its original appearance and protecting its contents.